SeechRobin/restaurant-app/README.md

 I used [React Redux](https://github.com/reduxjs/redux) for state management.

-The submit order has not functionality implemented it just clears the state to create a new order.
+The submit order button has no functionality it just clears the state to create a new order.

-## License

-Licensed under the MIT License.